ChadCalcote/TasteWaste/README.md

 ## Application Architecture
 The frontend is a `create-react-app` using functional components with hooks.
 The backend is a Flask server with various RESTful endpoints.
 They are deployed via Docker to a Heroku server.

-##### Codezvous Postgres database schema
+##### TasteWaste Postgres Database Schema
-Schema Photo
+Insert Photo Here

 ## Frontend Overview
-The front end is is modeled after Meetup and uses all original styling.
-We implemented a custom component library for all events, groups, and users to keep styling the same and DRY up the code base.
+The front end is an original design aiming for a modern website with original styling.
+I implemented a custom component library for all restaurants, reviews, and users to keep styling the same and DRY up the code base.

 Code Snippet Description Here: